CumulusNetworks/docs/content/cumulus-netq-51/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show check-filter

 Displays filters currently applied to `netq check` commands.
-Refer to {{<link title="Validation Checks/#validation-check-result-filtering">}} for more information about suppressing tests associated with `netq check` commands.

 Use this command to display check filter IDs, which must be specified when adding filters to a `netq check` command.

 ### Syntax